facebook pixel Skip to Main Content

 BYU-Idaho (tenured and tenure-track faculty; multiple graduates)

-Cairo University (Egypt) (tenure-track faculty)
+Cairo University, Egypt (tenure-track faculty)

 College of Coastal Georgia (tenure-track faculty)

-College of Southern Idaho (tenured faculty)
+College of Southern Idaho (tenured faculty, Chairs of English and of Social Sciences)

 College of Southern Nevada (full-time faculty)